 Any additional cardiovascular tests and evaluation.

-REMEMBER: Medical fitness for duty includes the ability to perform strenuous labor.
-Overall requirements for commercial drivers, as well as the specific requirements in the job description of the driver, should be deciding factors in the certification process.

 Advisory Criteria/Guidance

 Hernia

 The Medical Examination Report form physical examination section includes checking for hernia for both the abdomen and viscera body system and the genitourinary system.

 If a hernia causes discomfort or the diagnosis suggests that the condition might interfere with the control and safe operation of a commercial motor vehicle (CMV), further testing and evaluation may be required to determine driver certification status.